Cullman High School: Band

-CCTV99

-CCT99 is a Public, educational, and government access (PEG) station operated by Cullman High School students.
-The station covers different events throughout Cullman including periodical news broadcasts from the students, and it is also the television home of the community interest program Ticket to Cullman.

-Clubs

-Clubs at the school include Math Team, LEO Club, Art Club, Cats for a Cure, Common Ground Outreach, DNA Science Club, Fellowship of Christian Athletes (FCA), French Club, Future Business Leaders of America (FBLA), Future Farmers of America (FFA), German Club, Key Club, and Spanish Club.

-1:1 Laptop Initiative

-The 1:1 Laptop Initiative is a project that seeks to give each student a laptop to for homework, school work, and research.
-The laptop program is one of only 2 such projects in the United States.
-Every student in Cullman High School has received a laptop computer.

 Advanced Placement (AP) Courses

-Cullman High School offers several Advanced Placement Program courses: AP Calculus AB, AP Chemistry, AP Macroeconomics, AP English Language and Composition, AP English Literature and Composition, AP United States Government, AP United States History, AP Human Geography, AP Physics B, AP German, AP Spanish, AP French, AP Biology, AP Studio Art, AP Statistics, and AP Computer Science.
 In 2007, 40 CHS students took the AP exams for these courses.
 Of those who took the exams, 20% scored a 5, 25% scored a 4, 32.5% scored a 3, 14% scored a 2, and 8.5% scored a 1.
 Beginning with the 2010-2011 school year, all students who take AP courses are required to take the accompanying AP examination at the end of the course.

-The Advanced Placement Program at Cullman High School is under constant expansion, with 1 to 2 new Advanced Placement courses being added each year.
-Several additional Advanced Placement courses are available to Cullman High School student by means of online or computer-based programs, such as the Alabama ACCESS program.

 Testing

 Cullman High School students exceed state and national averages on many standardized tests, including the ACT and Advanced Placement Exams.

 The 2009 Cullman High School ACT score breakdown is shown below:

 Cullman High School has had at least two Presidential Scholars, the last of which was in 1998.